JWST Pointing Performance

 Absolute pointing accuracy

-The absolute fine pointing accuracy, without a science target acquisition, is expected to be 0.45" to 0.30" (1-σ radial error), depending on the distance between the guide star and the science instrument aperture.
+The absolute fine pointing accuracy, without a science target acquisition, is expected to be 0.10" (1-σ error, per axis).
 This uncertainty is dominated by guide star catalog position errors and pointing errors due to roll control.
-Target acquisitions, which are needed for spectrographic fixed slits, IFUs, and coronagraphic observations, further refine the pointing to the level of accuracy for offset slews, as shown in Table 1.
+Target acquisitions, which are needed for spectrographic fixed slits, coronagraphic observations, and in some cases IFUs (depending on the desired accuracy of source placement within the IFU field of view) will further refine the pointing to the level of accuracy for offset slews, as shown in Table 1.

 For fixed targets, the pointing stability is evaluated as the root-mean-square (RMS) error in the guide star position in any 15 s interval, compared to the mean position over a 10,000 s observation.
 The predicted stability varies slightly from instrument to instrument, from 6.0 mas (NIRCam and NIRISS) to 6.7 mas (MIRI), 1-σ error per axis.
 The pointing stability includes several forms of "image motion" that determine the overall optical image quality and the telescope point spread function.